Hey Reader,

 - Hybrid approach: Combine RFID and RTLS for more comprehensive asset management.

-- Focus on asset flow rather than static location
+- Focus on the transport flow rather than asset location.

-- Utilize the concept of "possession" from the 4Ps of location
+- Add the concept of "possession" from the 4Ps of location.

 Key Takeaways:

-- Asset management is about more than just locating equipment; it's about optimizing flow and utilization.
+- Asset management is about more than just locating equipment; it's about optimizing flow and utilization of assets.

 - Building trust through reliable inventory management is crucial for reducing hoarding and improving efficiency.